Honorary Doctorate vs. PhD: Key Differences Explained

 Ans.
 Not necessarily.
 The prestige depends on the reputation of the awarding university and the stature of the recipient.

 Q5.
-Is it legal to use “Dr.” if you only have an honorary degree?
+Is it legal to use “Dr.” if you only have an honorary?

 Ans.
 It may vary.
 Some regions discourage it outside ceremonial use, while others allow it socially.
 However, using it in an academic or medical context can be misleading.